ksdomino/OR2LouderEngineSound/README.md

 - BACKUP [your outrun installation folder]/SOUNDS FOLDER FIRST!
 I'M NOT RESPONSIBLE FOR YOU NOT LIKING THE RESULTS OF THIS FIX!!
 - Then copy the files from the zip into [your outrun installation folder]/SOUNDS, overwriting the existing files.
-- Go into the in-game audio settings and  turn the music down (by upto 50%) to create a balance that you like and then turn up the overall volume on your headphones/speakers/etc.
+- Go into the in-game audio settings and p lay with the settings to create a balance that you like and then turn up the overall volume on your headphones/speakers/etc and enjoy!